databricks/tmm/DLT-Kafka-Sink/README.md

 ## Overview
 This pipeline demonstrates:
 - Reading from a Delta table source
-- Processing records in Delta Live Tables
+- Processing and filtering records in Delta Live Tables
 - Sinking transformed data to a Confluent Cloud Kafka topic
 - Using Databricks secrets for secure credential management

 ## Prerequisites
 - Databricks workspace
 - Confluent Cloud account and credentials
-- Access to bakehouse.sales.transactions Delta table
+- Databricks CLI installed to set up access for Confluent credentials as secrets in Databricks
-- Databricks CLI installed
+- Get the dataset from [Databricks Marketplace](https://marketplace.databricks.com/details/f8498740-31ea-49f8-9206-1bbf533f3993/Databricks_Cookies-Dataset-DAIS-2024-) and confirm you can access the bakehouse.sales.transactions Delta table.

 ## Quick Start
 1. Set Up Secrets